sfeu/MINT-platform/README.md

 #### Limitations

 * No multi-user support or authentication, if another user connects to an application the presentation of the first user is mirrored to the second one.
-* The framework only runs on Ubuntu and installation has only be tested for version 10.04 LTS
+* The framework only runs on Ubuntu and installation has only be tested for version 12.04 LTS
-* We require ruby 1.8, the application threading model inside one agent is currently limited, but critical parts can be distributed to several agents instead.
-* we currenlty only support rails 2.3, because we rely on the execute action plugin that has no been ported to rails 3 so far.
 * We currently have only implemented a very limited set of concrete interactors with HTML/jQuery for the web based

 ### Changes to the initial MINT 2010 version